jkrumow/TBStateMachine/README.md

 ### Configuration Files

-A state machine can be configured via json file and built by `TBSMStateMachineBuilder`:
+Instead of configuring the state machine in code you can define states and transitions via json file.
+This file is read `TBSMStateMachineBuilder` and builds a state machine instance:

 ```ruby
 pod 'TBStateMachine/Builder'